hhandika/segul-bench/README.md

 ## Running the benchmark scripts

 The scripts are written in [FISH SHELL](https://fishshell.com/).
-The latest revision of manuscripts only conducted automatic benchmarks on Linux.
+The latest revision of the manuscript only conducted automatic benchmarks on Linux.
 The GUI benchmark was done manually and inputted later into the automatic benchmark results.

 ### Download the data